How to choose the best car insurance is the question. You must confront that crucial query head on in pursuit of your own best interest.

 Your cherished-more-than-life-itself classic car, collector car or sports car has just been declared a total loss.
 You’re heartbroken.
 Utterly devastated beyond description.

 What will you do now?
-Is there anything you can do but resign yourself to your ill fate?
+Is there anything you can do but resign yourself to your wretched fate?

 There may be a means of consolation, a type of answer to your prayers, so to speak.
 It’s called accepting a salvage title on your totaled automobile, and then buying it back.

-But definitely be on your toes in this pursuit, because it could be a pretty tricky proposition.
-And it is in fact against the law in some states.
+But definitely be on your toes in this pursuit, because navigating the rocky shoals and waters of salvage titles could be a pretty tricky endeavor fraught with many perils.
+And salvage titles are in fact against the law in some states.

-In a nutshell, you could retain the vehicle by buying it back to use as a parts car.
+In a nutshell, by going the route of the salvage title, you could retain your vehicle by buying it back to use as a parts car.
 But, of course, this depends in large measure on your particular situation and on the actual damage to your now-totaled automobile.

 Ultimately, though, your “insurance” (pun intended) against having your vehicle declared a total loss and thus juggling the issue of whether or not to deal with a salvage title is securing the best Agreed Insurance policy in your power.